Adam J. Freeman D.D.S.

 Dr. Freeman is a Fellow of the American Academy of Forensic Sciences, a Fellow of the American College of Dentists (F.A.C.D.), Fellow of the International College of Dentists (F.I.C.D.), a Fellow of the Pierre Fauchard Academy and a Master of the Academy of General Dentistry (M.A.G.D.)

-Dr. Freeman was raised in Westport, he and his wife Peg raised their two children Ashley and Addison in Westport, and now has the pleasure of their first grandchild Mila, and the most recent addition to the family, Luka.
+Dr. Freeman was raised in Westport, he and his wife Peg raised their two children Ashley and Addison in Westport, they now have three grandchildren Mila, Luka and Parker.

 Dr. Freeman and his family have a “farm” where they have rescued a donkey, four goats, two alpaca and four babydoll sheep.